retokens/Grants-Program/rfps/know-your-real-estate-asset.md

 devastating consequences for the PCP and it's ability to attract asset issuers and investors.

-The purpose of the Know Your Real-estate Asset project is to reduce the potential of fraud as much as possible in order to protect the integrity of the PCP and the interests of its investors in RE STOs.
+The purpose of the Know Your Real-estate Asset project is to reduce the potential of fraud as much as possible in order to protect the integrity of the PCP and the interests of its investors in Real-estate backed Security Tokens (RE STOs).

-Note: On one hand, we have limited the scope of this project to fraud prevention for real-estate backed STOs (RE STOs) only.
+Note: On one hand, we have limited the scope of this project to fraud prevention for RE STOs only.
 On the other hand, we presume that the approach taken here will apply equally well to non-RE STOs, with some adjustments.
-Our thinking is to focus on the single problem of RE STO fraud prevention and achieve it, rather than the universal problem of fraud prevention, and later apply it to other types of STOs.
+Our thinking is to focus on the single problem of RE STO fraud prevention and achieve it, rather than the universal problem of fraud prevention.
+Later, we can apply a similar approach to other types of STOs.

-While real estate fraud in the physical or digital world cannot be prevented entirely, it is REtokens' position that the threat of fraud can be greatly reduced by increasing the veracity of RE STOs documentation traditional documentation made available via the PCP.

 And while there are different types of RE STO fraud a perpetrator could commit, the scope of this project is limited to preventing issuance of a RE STO: